apache/shardingsphere/docs/document/content/user-manual/shardingsphere-proxy/migration/usage.en.md

 2. Grant Replication-related permissions for MySQL account.

-Run the following command and see whether the user has migration permission.
+Run the following command to check whether the user has migration permission.
 ```
 SHOW GRANTS FOR 'migration_user';
 ```